mackenzie-orange/technology-radar/CONTRIBUTING.md

 ## Change Process

-At any point in time, you can:
+Before making any changes, please review the schema.md for data definitions At any point in time, you can:
  - Get ad hoc feedback
    - Ask a question in the #technology-radar slack channel